yoricfr/Renamer/README.md

 ## Purpose

-This CLI program run from the command line and will rename all the files in the search folder, following the renaming rules in the Excel file sitting in the root directory:
+This CLI program run from the command line and will rename all the files in the search folder, following the renaming rules in the Excel file sitting in the root directory.

+## Before running the script

     renamer/
     ├── LICENSE